-RCF and other fuels in line with Article 30(2) of RED II33.
-The ratio of different outputs of the virtual process should not differ from the share of outputs of the whole process.
-In accordance with section 5.2 it is possible to determine the emission intensity of the output over a period of at most one calendar month.
+the share of outputs of the whole process.
+In accordance with chapter 4.2 it is possible to determine the emission intensity of the output over a period of at most one calendar month.

-For illustration purposes only, Figure 5 provides a graphical representation of a process with several inputs; this process may have only one output, or several.
+For illustration purposes only, Figure 7 provides a graphical representation of a process with several inputs; this process may have only one output, or several.